eugk/ciso-interview-questions/README.md

 * Is there an on-call rotation or is everyone on-call all the time?

 ## Role
 * Who does the CISO report to?
+Why?
 * Are priorities and incentives aligned between the CISO and management?
 * If you could focus on the CISO role fulltime yourself, what would you do?
 * How do you measure success for this role?